 1. How often should I clean my commercial ice machine?

-Most venues should deep clean and sanitise their ice machine every 3–6 months, depending on:
+Most venues should deep clean and sanitise their ice machine every 3–6 months, depending on how much ice you use, local water quality, and ambient temperature and humidity.

 High-volume or high-humidity sites may need more frequent cleaning.
 Daily or weekly wipe-downs of the bin and external surfaces should also be part of your routine.